ShilpaBhagat/RelaxsationApp/README.md

 -Boosting confidence to handle problems

 To get the most benefit, use relaxation techniques along with other positive coping methods, such as thinking positively, finding humor, problem-solving, managing time, exercising, getting enough sleep, and reaching out to supportive family and friends.

+Getting Started:
+Prerequisites
+1. Be sure you have npm, node, express installed.
+2. Also you need a pug

+Installtion:
+1. Clone the repository
+git clone ssh://git@bitbucket.kenzan.com:7999/hac/self-relaxation.git

+2. Run app.js
+node app.js

+3. Go to localhost:3000 on your chrome browser.